OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/virtual-network/virtual-network-create-vm-accelerated-networking.md

      -PublicIpAddressId $Pip.Id `
      -EnableAcceleratedNetworking

-    # Specify the base image's VHD URI (from phase one step 5).
+    # Specify hello base image's VHD URI (from phase one step 5).
-    # Note: The storage account of this base image vhd should have "Storage service encryption" disabled
+    # Note: hello storage account of this base image vhd should have "Storage service encryption" disabled
     # See more from here: https://docs.microsoft.com/en-us/azure/storage/storage-service-encryption
-    # This is just an example URI, you will need to replace this when running this script
+    # This is just an example URI, you will need tooreplace this when running this script
     $sourceUri="https://myexamplesa.blob.core.windows.net/vhds/CentOS73-Base-Test120170629111341.vhd"

-    # Specify a URI for the location from which the new image binary large object (BLOB) is copied to start the virtual machine.
+    # Specify a URI for hello location from which hello new image binary large object (BLOB) is copied toostart hello virtual machine.
     # Must end with ".vhd" extension
     $OsDiskName = "MyOsDiskName.vhd"
     $destOsDiskUri = "https://myexamplesa.blob.core.windows.net/vhds/" + $OsDiskName

-    # Define a credential object for the VM.
+    # Define a credential object for hello VM.
 PowerShell prompts you for a username and password.
     $Cred = Get-Credential

     # Create a custom virtual machine configuration